-NetBackup usage data includes the reserved space that the operating system tools do not include.

-• If other applications use the storage, NetBackup cannot report usage accurately.
+- NetBackup usage data includes the reserved space that the operating system tools do not include. - If other applications use the storage, NetBackup cannot report usage accurately.
 NetBackup requires exclusive use of the storage.

-Table 6-2 describes the options for monitoring capacity and usage.
+Table 7-2 describes the options for monitoring capacity and usage.

-Capacity and usage reporting Table 6-2
+Table 7-2 Capacity and usage reporting

 Option Description Change Storage Server dialog box The Change Storage Server dialog box Properties tab displays storage capacity and usage.
 It also displays the global deduplication ratio.
 This dialog box displays the most current capacity usage that is available in the NetBackup Administration Console.
 You can see an example of the dialog box in a different topic.
-See "Monitoring the MSDP deduplication rate" on page 200.
+See "Monitoring the MSDP deduplication rate" on page 258.
 Disk Pools window The Disk Pools window of the Administration Console displays the values that were stored when NetBackup polled the disk pools.
 NetBackup polls every 5 minutes; therefore, the value may not be as current as the value that is displayed in the Change Storage Server dialog box.
-To display the window, expand Media and Device Managemen > Devices > Disk Pools .
-View container command A command that is installed with NetBackup provides a view of storage capacity and usage within the deduplication container files.
-See "About MSDP container files" on page 206.
-See "Viewing storage usage within MSDP container files" on page 206.
-Disk Pool Status report The Disk Pool Status report displays the state of the disk pool and usage information.
-See "Viewing MSDP disk reports" on page 208.
+To display the window, expand Media and Device Management > Devices > Disk Pools .